 In looking back on my own improvement up the case interviewing progression curve, I too had a similar realization.
 I don't recall specifically when it happened, but I do remember the first few cases I found my eyes looking up and to the left. (or it might have been to the right).

 This is a biological habit that indicates you are trying to remember something from your memory.
-So if I ask you what did you eat for dinner five nights ago, most will look up and to the left.
+If I ask you what did you eat for dinner five nights ago, most will look up and to the left.

 The answer to this question is not an analytical type of thinking, it is a memory recall kind of thinking.